Gliese 832: Gliese 832 c

-In 2014, a second planet, Gliese 832 c, was discovered by astronomers at the University of New South Wales.
-This planet was believed to be of super-Earth mass.
+Gliese 832 c was the second reported planet in the Gliese 832 system, believed to be of super-Earth mass (minimum mass about 5 times the mass of Earth).
 It was announced to orbit in the optimistic habitable zone but outside the conservative habitable zone of its parent star.
 The planet Gliese 832 c was believed to be in, or very close to, the right distance from its sun to allow liquid water to exist on its surface.
 However, doubts were raised about the existence of planet c by a 2015 study, which found that its orbital period is close to the stellar rotation period.
 The existence of the planet was refuted in 2022, when a study found that the radial velocity signal shows characteristics of a signal originating from stellar activity, and not from a planet.

-The region between Gliese 832 b and Gliese 832 c is a zone where additional planets are possible.
+Limits on additional planets

+A 2016 study found that additional planets are possible in the region between the two planets thought to exist at the time, in particular planets less than 15 Earth masses orbiting between 0.25-2.0 AU.
+As of 2024, no additional planets had been found and Gliese 832 b remains the only known planet in the system.
+The radial velocity data sets an upper limit of 1.5 Earth masses on any undetected planet with a period up to 100 days.

 Search for cometary disc

-If this system has a comet disc, it is undetectable "brighter than the fractional dust luminosity 10−5" of a recent Herschel study.
+If this system has a comet disc, it is not "brighter than the fractional dust luminosity 10−5" according to a 2012 Herschel study.